johnwilson7969/Sonic-Menu/README.md

-# Sonic-Menu
+Welcome to Sonic-Menuu
-Discover my site for Sonic menu prices at https://sonic-menuu.com
+Discover the latest Sonic Drive-In menu prices and delicious food options at Sonic-Menuu.com We provide detailed pricing information and updates to help you plan your meals and enjoy your Sonic favorites with ease.
+Explore everything from classic shakes to unique treats, all in one convenient place!